 The core contributors and Nim community have been very supportive and enthusiastic for the project.

 We believe that the largest successful deployment of Ethereum will reside on embedded systems: IoT devices and mobile personal devices, such as smartphones.
-Although Nimbus will support archival nodes, its first implementation will be as a light client, with focus on Proof of Stake and sharding.
+Although Nimbus will support full and archival nodes, its main implementation will be as a light client, with focus on Proof of Stake and sharding.

 During the deployment of Status among 40,000 alpha testers, we found that a significant portion (23.6%) of users were still running old mobile devices.
 In addition, recently discovered Spectre vulnerabilities have led to an increase in the demand for open processors.
 For these reasons, we propose a self-imposed constraint and a requirement that Status perform well on the following: